bopeng95/colorscheme/README.md

 # colorscheme
-creating the perfect color scheme for your alacritty terminal
+- creating the perfect color scheme for your alacritty terminal
+- converts your colors into yaml format for easy copy pasting